inan1993/Slogo_CS308/DESIGN.md

 #API Example Code
-It should be clear from this code which objects are responsible for completing each part of the task, but you do not have to implement the called functions.
-Show actual "sequence of code" that implements the following use case:
+The following "sequence of code" shows how the given use case is implemented using our program:

-The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and has the command added to the environment's history.
+<i>The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and has the command added to the environment's history.</i>
-Note, clearly show the flow of calls to public methods needed to complete this example, indicating which class contains each method called.
-It is not necessary to understand exactly how parsing works in order to complete this example, just what the result of parsing the command will be.

 ```java
 SlogoModelController:
 	myParser.setCommandString(“fd 50”);